Barbecue in the United States

-In the United States, barbecue refers to a technique of cooking meat outdoors over a fire; often this is called pit barbecue, and the facility for cooking it is the barbecue pit.
-This form of cooking adds a distinctive smoky taste to the meat; barbecue sauce, while a common accompaniment, is not required for many styles.
+Barbecue is a tradition often considered a quintessential part of American culture, especially the Southern United States.

+First introduced to the lands which would become the United States by the Taíno to Christopher Columbus, and from the Spanish to later North American colonizers, barbecue in America first spread with pit barbecue, where meats were cooked over a trench which contained fires.
+This form of cooking adds a distinctive smoky taste to the meat.
+Over the years, American barbecues became centered around conventional backyard grills as well as restaurants.
+Barbecue's biggest mass adoption by the American public occurred during the 1950s, when grills became inexpensive and commonplace in backyards.

+Today, barbecues can be found across the United States, and regional styles can be found across the country.
+Barbecues are often held on Memorial Day, itself considered the beginning of American summer, and are also held en masse during Independence Day celebrations.

-In the South, barbecue is more than just a style of cooking, but a subculture with wide variation between regions, and fierce rivalry for titles at barbecue competitions.
+In the South, barbecue is more than just a style of cooking, but a subculture and a form of expressing regional pride with wide variation between regions, and fierce rivalry for titles at barbecue competitions.
 Often the proprietors of Southern-style barbecue establishments in other areas originate from the South.
+Barbecue sauce, while a common accompaniment, is not required for many styles.

 Description

-There are usually three ingredients to barbecue—meat and wood smoke are essential.
+There are usually three ingredients to barbecue—meat (or a meat substitute) and wood smoke are essential.
 The use of a sauce or seasoning varies widely between regional traditions.

 The first ingredient in the barbecue tradition is the meat.
 The most widely used meat in most barbecue is pork, particularly pork ribs, and also the pork shoulder for pulled pork.
-In Texas, beef is more common, especially brisket.
+In Texas, beef is more common, especially brisket, which owes its popularity to Jewish immigrants who settled in Texas in the 1800s.